YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

       nullptr
     };

-Note that we skip over the actual list of reserved keywords from both the smtlib and racket specifications to save on space in this document.
+.. note:: We skip over the actual list of reserved keywords from both the smtlib and racket specifications to save on space in this document.

 Sort
 ~~~~